 However, there are some areas where sorting out financial issues are more problematic – for example on the subject of wills and pension entitlements.

-Life insurance used to be problematic, particularly for gay men, but thankfully financial discrimination is now illegal on the grounds of sex or sexual orientation, just as it is for race.
+Life insurance used to be problematic, particularly for gay men.
+Thankfully financial discrimination is now illegal on the grounds of sex or sexual orientation, just as it is for race.

 Many pension policies allow you to nominate who you would like to benefit from your pension in the event of your death.